dgroomes/stackoverflow-look-back/README.md

   the [CSS Grid w3 standards page](https://www.w3.org/TR/css-grid-1/#overlarge-grids).
 It mentions 1500, and 3000 and
   when I go to exactly 1501 posts (there will be 2 * 1501 = 3002) the last post doesn't get rendered correctly.
 I think that's the limit.
 This issue does not happen Safari.
-* IN PROGRESS Drop the Manifest V3 implementation.
+* DONE Drop the Manifest V3 implementation.
 I originally implemented the Chrome extension using the Manifest V3 format for the simple reason that the Chrome getting started docs for extension development uses Manifest V3.
 This was my first web extension.
 Now that I've ported this to Firefox, I know much more about the extension landscape, especially the APIs.
 For example, Firefox is working on Manifest V3 support and it is a large effort which will take until early 2022